Importing from China and import duties

 Scams and Fraud

 Doing business with countries outside Europe involves risks.
 You would not be the first to encounter a scammer or fraudster.
-Pay as little in advance as possible, and try to negotiate another form of payments.
+Pay as little in advance as possible, and try to negotiate another form of payment.
 For example, you pay 25% in advance, 25% upon shipment, and 50% upon delivery.
 Or you can work with a Letter of Credit.
 If a trade dispute does arise, you can ask the Dutch Embassy (in Dutch) for advice.

 Import statistics from China